Why Motion Designer in Karlskrona was exactly right for me

-When Andreas applied for Hyper Island, his top choice program was Digital Media Creative, Motion Creative his second.
+When Andreas applied for Hyper Island, his top choice program was Digital Media Creative, Motion Designer (previously called Motion Creative) his second.
 He got into his second choice.
-“I thought I wanted to do Digital Media Creative but now I’m glad I went to Motion Creative.
+“I thought I wanted to do Digital Media Creative but now I’m glad I went to Motion Designer.
 It’s exactly what I needed.
-The Motion Creative program is much more hands-on with hard skills, so more production focused and I really enjoy that.
+The Motion Designer program is much more hands-on with hard skills, so more production focused and I really enjoy that.
 Of course, I felt a bit bummed to leave Stockholm, but even moving to Karlskrona turned out to be the right thing for me.
 I could fully focus on my studies.”

 Andreas during one of his project presentations

 As mentioned above, Andreas’ great passion is music, so his best learning experience so far, was when he realized he could combine sound with motion.
 “It was 10 pm on a weekday at home and I was listening to music, reflecting on a school project and I suddenly just knew I could make it happen.
 Since then I’ve really been focusing on sound for motion graphics.”

 Andreas enjoyed the Hyper Island methodology from day one.
 “I didn’t know what I expected when I got there but it was better than what I had imagined.
 It’s not too hippie so-to-speak, but it’s different and productive.”
 Andreas found it easy to find an internship, as he got a spot at a company they had collaborated with at Hyper Island before.